ta9mi141/ec2inv/README.md

 When you need Amazon EC2 instances provisioned by Ansible, this tool may help you.

-It creates EC2 instances defined in a template of AWS CloudFormation and shows what you should write to your inventory file.
+It aggregates descriptions of EC2 instances which belong to specified stack and shows what you should write to your inventory file.

 ## Requirements